 Whichever legend you hear, bear in mind that Tuscan is not the only region with pane sciocco, as the bread in Umbria (among others) is made similarly where access to salt was challenging.
 But they don’t have the same traditional dishes, such as la ribollita.
 The culinary repertoire of Traditional Tuscan was formed over several centuries, influenced by noble families, foreign presence, economic & agricultural systems (mezzadria), etc.

 Apart from stale bread dishes, there are many others worth a taste.
-If you love pasta, check out pappardelle (flat, wide pasta noodles), gnudi (naked ravioli dumplings), pici (thick spaghetti-like noodles), tortelli from mugello (potato-filled ravioli!), maccheroni, testarolli (flat, triangles of pasta from the area bordering Liguria, and commonly served with pesto).
+If you love pasta, in Tuscany check out pappardelle (flat, wide pasta noodles), gnudi (naked ravioli dumplings), pici (thick spaghetti-like noodles), tortelli from mugello (potato-filled ravioli!), maccheroni, testarolli (flat, triangles of pasta from the area bordering Liguria, and commonly served with pesto).

 For pizza, look for topped schiacciata (skeeya-chata, meaning flattened/squashed).
 Schiacciata is Tuscany’s answer to flavorless bread, a flatbread similar to focaccia oily salty and all.
 I love schiacciata with candied tomatoes, foraged mushrooms or artichokes.
 Next post: where to get the best schiacciata!

 Tuscany’s food is extremely important and diverse.
 I don’t quite get why certain regions and cities get more trendy celebrity media attention than others, but even if Tuscany is “popular”- its cuisine is worth paying attention to.
 Tuscany’s regional cuisine varies from village and region.
 Florentine cuisine is even more specific, and differs from Lucca’s for example.